salimfadhley/mind_of_steele/scripts/mind_of_steele_106.md

 > Clip: And it is with a self-destructive technology.
 One of the 150 wires on this car, if you try to assemble five of them, we will classify.
 You destroy the microsonic device, both of the software and the hardware.
 So we put a small amount of it to detonate it, but that cannot harm anyone.
 But if you just try to deploy it, you deploy.

-Link 20: A bomb: Because nothing screams cutting-edge engineering quite like a self-destruct feature in your "free energy" car.
+Link 20: A bomb: Because nothing screams cutting-edge engineering quite like a "free energy" car with a self-destruct.

-It’s Pimp My Ride: Taliban Edition, where instead of giving your ride neon underglow and a fish tank in the trunk, they install a failsafe that detonates the moment you pop the hood.
+It’s Pimp My Ride: Taliban Edition, where instead of giving your ride neon underglow and a fish tank in the trunk, they install a failsafe explosive that detonates the moment you pop the hood.

 No oil changes.
 No DIY repairs.
 Just raw excitement… because every drive might be your last.

 Yo dawg, I heard you like bombs—so we put a bomb inside your bomb so you can detonate while you detonate.

 Xzbit would be so proud of Maxwell Chicombutso.